 Each kit contains 6 disposable components:

-- Plastic Sheet to prevent the mother and newborn coming into contact with the ground or an unhygienic surface
+- A plastic Sheet to prevent the mother and newborn coming into contact with the ground or an unhygienic surface.

-- Sterile blade to cut the umbilical cord and reduce risk of newborn tetanus and sepsis
+- A sterile blade to cut the umbilical cord and reduce risk of newborn tetanus and sepsis.

 WHY BIRTHING KITS?

-Disposable Delivery Kits are recommended by the World Health Organisation (WHO) as an essential tool for use by birth attendants when a delivery occurs at home, and particularly in emergency settings.
+Disposable Delivery Kits are recommended by the World Health Organisation (WHO) as an essential tool for use by birth attendants when a delivery occurs outside of a designated facility, particularly in emergency settings.

 There is evidence from around the world demonstrating that these kits prevent childbirth-related infections and also act to improve health outcomes for mothers and babies by removing barriers and supporting mothers to access health services.